This page documents the evaluation metrics and predictor analysis tools for assessing imputation quality.

 predictors: List[str],

-Returns a dictionary containing predictor_target_mi DataFrame with mutual information scores.
+Returns a dictionary containing DataFrames with correlation scores (e.g. predictor_target_mi for mutual information).

 Leave-one-out analysis¶

 Leave-one-out predictor analysis evaluates model performance when each predictor is excluded.
-By comparing loss with and without each predictor, you can assess its contribution to imputation quality.
-Predictors whose removal causes large increases in loss are most important, while those with minimal impact might be candidates for removal to simplify the model.
+Predictors whose removal causes large increases in loss are the most important, while those with minimal impact might be candidates for removal.

 leave_one_out_analysis¶